Get The Answers You Need From Experienced Austin Family Law Attorneys

 Can we use the same attorney for a family-related lawsuit if we agree on what needs to be done?

 One attorney cannot represent adverse parties in any lawsuit in the state of Texas.
 This is considered unethical.
 It is possible, however, for one party to hire counsel.
-Then because it appears that the parties agree, the attorney may reach out to the other side to attempt to broker an uncontested private settlement between the parties.
+Then, because it appears that the parties agree, the attorney may reach out to the other side to attempt to broker an uncontested private settlement between the parties.
 In such cases, the attorney will distribute the settlement terms to both sides, and if they both execute it, a final order can be drafted and sent to the court for the judge to sign off on it.

 Should I speak with a lawyer about divorce before my spouse?

-If at all possible, it is always advisable to speak with an attorney before discussing divorce or any other family law-related issue with a potential opposing party and even other individuals that conceivably alert the potential opposition of your intentions.
+If at all possible, it is always advisable to speak with a family law attorney before discussing divorce or any other family law-related issue with a potential opposing party and even other individuals that conceivably alert the potential opposition of your intentions.
 A competent and experienced family law attorney will answer your questions, explain the process and add insight into the pros and cons of pursuing your action.

 This has nothing to do with subterfuge and everything to do with understanding your rights and how to best protect yourself in what might turn out to be a very difficult, emotional and often confusing situation.
 Simply put, you need to know where you stand first, even if you then speak with your spouse or potential opponent about a settlement.
 In this way, you will be on firm ground and not so easily taken advantage of.